SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 The following exercise is to create a Dapp based on three.js's, periodic table example https://threejs.org/examples/css3d_periodictable.html.

-The test is split into 4 parts where it's not required to complete all of the task challenges.
+The test is split into 4 areas shown below and designed to be submitted within 2 days, where to succeed, it's not mandatory to complete all of the task items.

-Reach out at anytime with questions, best of luck with the exercise from the STL's team.
+- best of luck from the STL's team!
+Also reach out if you have any questions as you go.

 ## Part 1 - Creating the main 3D Web App: